 The Hacker tapped the phone in Navy’s hand and said.
 “Move back, you’re visible.”
 His words were transmitted into a text message, and sent to Navy’s phone.
-Judging by the scene playing out on the security footage, Navy got the message, but he apparently left his volume on because a couple of guards jumped in fright and approached the stairs just as Navy stepped back.
+Judging by the scene playing out on the security footage, Navy got the message and backed down the subway stairs, but he apparently left his volume on because a couple of guards jumped in fright and approached the stairs.

 “They’re gonna catch him!” screeched Brooklyn.

-Lady Fawkes put a gentle hand on Brooklyn’s shoulder, and calmly asked her to stay calm.
-Lady Fawkes nodded to the Hacker, who tapped the screen again, and the lights in the construction area’s office trailer turned on and off in rapid succession.
+“Not if I can help it,” said the Hacker.
+He tapped the screen again, and the lights in the construction area’s office trailer turned on and off in rapid succession.
 The guards looked at each other for a moment; the one that had first spotted Navy was clearly barking orders at the rest.
 The three subordinates went to investigate the office, while the supervisor continued toward Navy.